 - Extensions need to be at least 7m from the boundary at the back

 - No more than half the area of land around the original house* would be covered by additions or other buildings.

 *original house it is meant that the property as it was first built or as it stood on July 1948.

 The PD rules can be a bit tricky to understand and sometimes even be open to interpretation.
 So before you start planning, I can’t stress this enough, I highly recommend you to check with a professional architect or your local planning authority.

-This will help you maximise the project’s probabilities of success.
+This will help you maximise the project’s probability of success.

 Are there any restrictions?

 Yes, there are a few things to keep in mind:

 - Balconies, verandas, raised platforms are not considered to be permitted development, together with other conditions and size considerations.